thomascorrie/Miscellany/README.md

 Miscellany contains an implementation of the C# library [3DContainerPacking](https://github.com/davidmchapman/3DContainerPacking) to use the [EB-AFIT container packing algorithm](https://github.com/wknechtel/3d-bin-pack) in Dynamo

 ## Package Manager
-Miscellany is not yet available on the Dynamo package manager
+Miscellany is available on the Dynamo package manager

 ## Contributing
 Contributions are welcome: [CONTRIBUTING.md](https://github.com/thomascorrie/Miscellany/blob/master/CONTRIBUTING.md).